 So that’s just a…

-Big Tip For You Today When You’re Copywriting
+Big Tip For You Today For Writing Good Sales Copy

 And that could be that could include writing good sales copy that sells, writing sales videos, writing emails, writing ads like Facebook Ads or any other ads.

-You need to realize that when it comes down to your copy, whatever that copy may be…
+You need to realise that when it comes down to your copy, whatever that copy may be…

 Bullet Points Equate To Value